IvnnM/LIBRARY-INVENTORY-MANAGEMENT-SYSTEM/README.md

 To get started with the Library Inventory Management System, follow these steps:

 - Clone the repository to your local machine.
-- Create a blank BD called db_ba3102 in PhpAdmin
+- Create a blank DB called db_ba3102 in PhpAdmin
 - Open the wamp or xampp for connection

 ### Requirements